-- This feature is valid only when a LAN adapter card with Wake on LAN is installed in the &dock., and its signal line and auxiliary power line are connected to the adapter.
-The enable or disable setting in your computer is independent of what is set for the &dock.. - 2.
-When the Wake on LAN cables are connected to the &dock. correctly and the Wake on LAN function of your computer is "disabled" in Easy-Setup, the switch is turned on for your computer when the server sends a "wake" signal to it.
+- This feature is valid only when a LAN adapter card with Wake on LAN is installed in the enhanced port replicator, and its signal line and auxiliary power line are connected to the adapter.
+The enable or disable setting in your computer is independent of what is set for the enhanced port replicator. - 2.
+When the Wake on LAN cables are connected to the enhanced port replicator correctly and the Wake on LAN function of your computer is "disabled" in Easy-Setup, the switch is turned on for your computer when the server sends a "wake" signal to it.
 Your computer's POST (Power On Self Test) recognizes the Wake on LAN status of your computer and turns the switch off a few seconds after it was turned on.
-This is not an error; however, the network administrator should not set Wake on LAN for LAN cards of the &dock. systems connected to ThinkPad computers that are Wake on LAN disabled.
+This is not an error; however, the network administrator should not set Wake on LAN for LAN cards of the enhanced port replicator systems connected to ThinkPad computers that are Wake on LAN disabled.

-Setting Up in Easy-Setup: You can enable or disable Wake on LAN from the Easy-Setup menu.
+Setting Up in Easy-Setup

+You can enable or disable Wake on LAN from the Easy-Setup menu.
 When Wake on LAN is enabled, the network administrator can power on remote machines connected on a LAN using remote network-management software.
 Disable the function when your computer is not under system management of the network administrator.